 The course also considers issues of vision, visuality and visions.
 In recent years the study of the later-medieval understanding of the physiology of sight has increased, together with the exploration of connections between sight and memory, the concept of the 'period eye', the characteristics of miraculous images, and the relations, or disjunctions, between corporeal and spiritual seeing within religious contexts.
 These investigations, often directed at north-European medieval art, or at early Renaissance Italy, help to enhance our approach to the art of Siena in the Duecento and Trecento, poised, as it is, between periods variously categorised as 'late-medieval' or 'Early Renaissance'.

-Following this training in existing methods of study, students will select a topic for the closely-supervised dissertation.
-Students are encouraged to develop their skills by applying them to a topic of their own choice that often concerns other areas of Italian painting and/or works in other artistic media.
+Following this training in a variety of methods and approaches, the student will select a topic for the closely-supervised dissertation.
+Students are encouraged to develop their skills by applying them to a topic of their own choice that may concern works of later-medieval art either within or beyond Italy.

 Language and other requirements

 Standard entry requirements.
 A reading knowledge of Italian is advantageous throughout the course, especially when selecting the dissertation topic.